 The MG model for a PL netlist allows representation of gates and LEDR signals with transitions and tokens.

-Figure 2 shows the token abstraction given an odd or even input signal and an odd or even gate phase using LEDR signaling.
+Fig. 2 shows the token abstraction using LEDR signals and a gate phase that is either even or odd.
 An input signal contains a token if the input phase matches the gate phase.
 When a gate fires, the internal gate phase toggles, thus consuming the input tokens.
-Figure 3 shows that a gate output signal can be viewed as either having a token or not having a token, depending on the destination(s).
-Because each fanout counts as a separate arc (place) in the MG equivalent, this paper always uses individual signals for fanouts > 1 even though in the physical circuit only two wires are used for an output, regardless of fanout.
-Figure 4 shows that the initial marking of the MG equivalent of a PL gate is a wiring choice.
+Fig. 3 shows that a gate output signal can be viewed as either having a token or not having a token, depending on the destination(s).
+Because each fanout counts as a separate arc (place) in the MG equivalent, this paper always uses individual signals for fanouts >1, even though in the physical circuit only two wires are used for an output, regardless of fanout.
 In the implementation described here, all PL gates are reset to even phase at startup.
 PL gates have both the normal and inverted phase versions of a signal available, accomplished by inverting the internal T signal of the LEDR output.
-An initial token is placed on an input signal by connecting the signal to the PL gate output whose phase is the same as the internal gate phase.
+If an input signal is to contain an initial token after reset, then that input is connected to the driving PL gate output whose phase is the same as the internal gate phase.
+This means that the initial token marking of the MG equivalent of the PL netlist is a wiring choice, as shown in Fig. 4.